The beginning of the twenty century was also the beginning in the careers of a number of distinguished tenors headed by Enrico Caruso.

 mention "Conservatorio Cherubini" in Florence), and made his debut in Castelfiorentino in the opera "Ruy Blas" by Filippo Marchetti (1897).

-The month of his debut must be either October or early November.
-In November he sang at the Arena (Florence) in "Rigoletto" and "Lucrezia Borgia".
+The month of his debut must have been either October or early November.
+In November, he sang at the Arena (Florence) in "Rigoletto" and

 Pagliano in Firenze.